 Our grant process beings with a submitting a short Letter of Intent (LOI) online.
 If Foundation staff sees alignment between your project and the Foundation’s goals, you may be invited to submit a formal Grant Application.
 Depending on the LOI, we may also engage some external reviewers to provide us with confidential feedback to help us make our decisions.

 The Board of Directors typically reviews Grant Applications quarterly in February/March, May, September, and December.
 Only the Board approves funding requests.
 All granting decisions are final and there is no appeal process for requests that have been declined.
 Notification of Board funding decisions, both positive and negative, are usually provided within 48 hours of the Board meeting.

-The final stage once funding has been awarded includes Foundation staff reaching out to complete a Grant Letter of Agreement.
+The final stage once funding has been awarded includes Foundation staff reaching out to complete a Funding Letter of Agreement.
 This document details the payment schedule, reporting expectations & timetables, and knowledge dissemination benchmarks that align with the grant recipient organization’s timing and project milestones.
 This process is typically completed within 30 days of notification of a successful grant application.

 If you have any questions about our granting process, please contact Ben Liadsky at 416-923-8953 (extension 121) or at ben[at]counselling.net.